 Your location is one of the characteristics by which websites and online platforms can determine your identity.
 Do you want to see what your browser, and therefore websites, know about you?
 Click below to get an overview of the information that is freely available from your device.
 If you haven’t taken any steps to stay anonymous (yet), your browser will be able to estimate your location very accurately.

 How Your Browser Knows Where You Are

 There are various ways for external parties to estimate your location online.
 In addition to your IP address, browsers can see your location via HTML5 geolocation, while some websites even make an estimation based on your preferred language and time zone.

 If you want to be safer and more anonymous online, opt for a VPN so your IP address stays hidden and no one can see what you’re doing online.
-Our top 5 list of the best VPNs right now provides you with an overview of providers that we recommend.
-If you’re also careful with your settings and browser fingerprinting, your online privacy will be much better protected.
+Our top 5 list of the best VPNs right now provides you with an overview of the providers that we recommend.
+If you’re also careful with your settings and browser fingerprinting, you’ll be helping to protect your online privacy.